Sleeped32/BrookesSem2/Foundations of Business/Sample.md

 	- Doesn't really effect the demand for bikes
 	- Climate change could mean that more people would want to ride bikes if its warmer outside, effect would be negotiable at best
 ##### Porter's Five Forces Analysis
 Porter's five forces model gives a framework to understand the completive forces within an industry.
+Also, the model evaluates the eff